Glimmers of hope seen at talks as Russia's onslaught goes on

 Amid the vast humanitarian crisis caused by the war, the Red Cross has helped evacuate civilians from besieged areas and has delivered 200 tons of aid, including medical supplies, blankets, water and over 5,200 body bags to help “ensure the dead are treated in a dignified manner.”

-Nowhere has suffered more than Mariupol, on the Sea of Azov.
-Local officials say missile strikes and shelling have killed more than 2,300 people.
+Nowhere has suffered more than Mariupol, where local officials say missile strikes and shelling have killed more than 2,300 people.
+The southern city 430,000 has been under attack for almost all of the three-week war in a siege that has left people struggling for food, water, heat and medicine.

+Local authorities said Russian forces took hundreds of people hostage at a Mariupol hospital and were using them as human shields.

-Bodies have been buried in trenches, and more corpses lie in the streets and in a hospital basement.
-With humanitarian aid unable to get in amid the constant bombardment, people burn scraps of furniture to warm their hands and cook the little food still available.
+Bodies have been buried in trenches in Mariupol, and more corpses lay in the streets and in a hospital basement.

+Using the flashlight on his cellphone to illuminate the basement, Dr. Valeriy Drengar pulled back a blanket to show the body of an infant 22 days old.
+Other wrapped bodies also appeared to be children, given their size.

 Nearly 30,000 people managed to escape the city on Tuesday in thousands of vehicles by way of a humanitarian corridor, city officials said.